Cavendish University Zambia

 Cavendish University Zambia (CUZ) is a private university located in Lusaka, Zambia.
 It was opened in 2004 as a subsidiary of Cavendish College London and is the first private university to operate in Zambia.
 The university is registered with the Higher Education Authority which is a grant aided institution established under the Higher Education Act No. 4 of 2013.
 Cavendish is also affiliated with the Association of African Universities (AAU).
-Its sister University is Cavendish University Uganda.
-The University is now run by Maarifa Education Trust which also runs a dozen of Universities around the world following the liquidation of Cavendish College London.
+Its sister university is Cavendish University Uganda.
+The university is now run by Maarifa Education Trust, which also runs a dozen universities around the world following the liquidation of Cavendish College London.

 Campuses

 The university has two campuses that are both based in the capital, Lusaka: